 Garment manufacturers all over the world catering to high fashion markets are in tremendous pressure to deliver products in a shorter manufacturing lead time.
 Garment exporters typically work with a lead-time of 75-90 days, vertically integrated plants are known to work with even longer lead-times.
 With turnaround time becoming a prime factor in attracting business, manufacturers are increasingly exploring options to reduce the cycle lead-times.
 Any delayed shipment would affect the credibility of the vendors and decrease their profitability.

 The onus is on manufacturers to create an efficient Time and Action Calendar (T&A) plan for a style order that is successfully executed without any delay.
 It is important for a garment manufacturer to cost a garment with a high level of accuracy prior to the start of the production process.
-Deriving a labor cost at the time of order booking is a challenge which affects both the manufacturers and brands.
+Deriving a labour cost at the time of order booking is a challenge which affects both the manufacturers and brands.
 Mostly the CM cost derived at the costing stage is not very accurate since there are no set standards followed to derive the same.

 About Time Study and how its limitations were catered by MTM Core DataTM

-Garment manufacturers have been using time study to estimate labor cost and labor performance on the floor.
+Garment manufacturers have been using time study to estimate labour cost and labour performance on the floor.
 Time Study required the practitioner the use of a stopwatch, usually calibrated in 1/100 of a minute and be competent at Rating Operator Performance.
 The practitioner is required to observe and time an operator while the operator is performing the specified tasks.
 The Rating process requires that individual practitioner to fully understand the level of skill and speed necessary to complete the task at predefined levels of proficiency.

 What is MTM Core DataTM ?